iyadahmed/arduino_low_latency_servo_serial_control_python/README.md

 ### How to run:
 1. Upload the sketch to the Arduino
-2. Install pyserial: `pip install --user pyserial`
+2. Install dependencies: `pip install --user pyserial pyside6`
 3. Run the script: `python arduino_low_latency_servo_serial_control.py`

 ### Output: